AdelMahjoub/template-driven-express-starter-pack/services/readme.txt

-Add any request to external service in this folder
+Add any request to external ressources in this folder